I helped my daughter write her preschool graduation speech, which became part of her learning journey and created warm memories for us both.

 List—Thanking the people from school

 The list of people (friends, non-academic staff and teachers) turned out to be quite a long list.
-My daughter started to worry about who she will forget or if she had even written down everyone she wanted thank.
+My daughter started to worry about who she will forget or if she had even written down everyone she wanted to thank.
 We agreed to look into this again to see how we can go about incorporating it into the speech eventually.

 List—Sharing what she likes about the school